 How Often Should You Use a Drugstore Cleansing Oil?

-While some people may enjoy double cleansing morning and night, Dr. Russak and Dr. Mariwalla agree it’s ideal before bed, when you need to remove all the pollution that has been piling up.
+While some people may enjoy double cleansing morning and night, Dr. Russak and Dr. Mariwalla agree it’s ideal before bed to remove all the pollution that has been piling up.
 “I think this is a good thing to do in the summer if you are using mineral sunscreen since those are often difficult to remove and completely cleanse off the skin,” says Dr. Mariwalla.

 You should always wear sunscreen, but you may not wear makeup each day.
 In that case, Dr. Russak says it’s fine to double cleanse only a few times a week when your skin and mind really need to detox.
 “I love using Erno Laszlo Double Cleanse on the weekends,” says Dr. Russak.
 “The extra step feels like an indulgence and a mental break.”

 Why Trust Byrdie

 Byrdie contributor, Emily Cieslak, consulted two dermatologists and studies when writing this article.
 As someone who has dealt with acne and eczema herself, Cieslak has done extensive research in finding products that will keep her breakouts at bay and her skin moisturized.
 She’s discovered jojoba oil as the best way to remove stubborn makeup and has never looked back.